Global Symbols is a place to discover and publish Alternative and Augmentative Communication (AAC) symbol sets.

 helping with social interaction difficulties where symbols can act as prompts.

-Symbols may also work in a similar way for those who acquire speech and language difficulties due to strokes and brain injury.
+Symbols may also work in a similar way for those who acquire speech and language difficulties due to stroke and brain injury.

 If you want to create your own symbol set and share it with others please register to upload the symbols.